IRMP-org/IRMP/README.md

 # Tips and tricks
 - To port the library to another device, you merely have to extend *IRTimer.cpp.h*.
 - The minimal CPU clock required for receiving is 8MHz.
 - To save power, you can use the interrupt mode or polling mode with no-sending detection and power down sleep.
  This is **not available** for ATtiny85 running with the High Speed PLL clock (as on  Digispark boards) because of the high startup time from sleep of 4 to 5 ms for this clock.
 You have to use the ISP to [rewrite the CKSEL fuses](https://github.com/ArminJo/micronucleus-firmware/blob/master/utils/Write%2085%20Fuses%20E2%20DF%20FF%20-%20ISP%20Mode%20%3D%208MHz%20without%20BOD%20and%20Pin5.cmd) and to load the program.
+ - The best way to **increase the IR power** is to use 2 or 3 IR diodes in series.
+ One diode requires 1.1 to 1.5 volt so you can supply 3 diodes with a 5 volt output.To keep the current, you must reduce the resistor by (5 - 1.3) / (5 - 2.6) = 1.5 e.g. from 150 ohm to 100 ohm for 25 mA and 2 diodes with 1.3 volt and a 5 volt supply.
+ For 3 diodes it requires factor 2.5 e.g. from 150 ohm to 60 ohm.
+- A lot of recent IR diodes can be powered with max.
+200 mA at 50% duty cycle, but for this you will require an external driver / transistor / (mos)fet.

 # [AllProtocol](examples/AllProtocols/AllProtocols.ino) example
 | Serial LCD output | Arduino Serial Monitor output |